MINISTRY OF PETROLEUM & NATURAL GAS

 Transport of Different Petroleum Classes:

-If a tank trailer carrying Petroleum Class A is attached to a
+- If a tank trailer carrying Petroleum Class A is attached to a vehicle carrying Petroleum Class B or Class C, the towing vehicle must meet the requirements for transporting Petroleum Class A.

 -